alexhuynh0530/UFOs/README.md

 ### Purpose

-This is an anlayis of dynamic webpages to web scraping methods to extract data using the following:
+This is an anlayis of creating dynamic webpages using web scraping methods to extract data using the following:
 - JavaScript
 - HTML, CSS and Bootstrap